 The policy is not intended to replace existing advice for defined groups in hospital or to influence the essential individual advice and management provided in specialist areas (Anaesthetics).
 The Association of Anaesthetists (anaesthetists.org) and the British Society for Allergy and Clinical Immunology (bsaci.org) have published specific guidance for the treatment of anaphylaxis associated with anaesthesia.
-Additional resources relating to the treatment and investigation of peri-operative anaphylaxis - including referral pathways - can be found at nationalauditprojects.org.uk/NAP6home.
+Additional resources relating to the treatment and investigation of peri-operative anaphylaxis - can be found here: Guidance: Anaphylaxis | Resuscitation Council UK / Emergency treatment of peri-operative anaphylaxis: Resuscitation Council UK algorithm for anaesthetists